Gkicks/milestone-project-heritage-housing-issues/README.md

 * Gives details of each of the variables shown and how to complete these
 * Has 5 input sections where the client can enter the details, of the property, they would like to see the predicted price of
     * Above Grade/Ground Living Area:
-        * The value must be greater than equal to zero.
+        * The value must be greater than or equal to zero.
 Although the minimum area in the dataset is 334 I chose to allow the user to input numbers greater or equal to zero as there could be the case of there being very little or no property above ground
         * The maximum value is set to 11,284 which is double the maximum of the highest value in the dataset
         * The default value is the median of the dataset values
     * Overall Quality:
-        * The user can input an integer from 1 to 10, with 1 being 'very poor' and 5 being 'very excellent'
+        * The user can input an integer from 1 to 10, with 1 being 'very poor' and 10 being 'very excellent'
         * The default value is the median of the dataset values
     * Kitchen Quality:
         * The user can input an integer from 1 to 5, with 1 being 'poor' and 5 being 'excellent'